glamperd/POAPBot/README.md

 Start and end dates should be entered as a date-time string in the UTC +0 time zone.
 Example:
 `2020-08-18 13:00`

+When asked for a reaction, if the default is not to be used, enter the name of the emoji surrounded by colons, e.g. `:medal:` The bot will react to this message itself, as a test.

 The bot will offer a default value for each parameter.
 If an event is being modified, the default value will be the event's current value.
 To select the default value, respond with a `-` (hyphen) character.

 ### Codes